If you’re new to the world of points and miles, picking the right credit card can feel downright overwhelming.

 What is your main goal for accruing points and miles?

 Attaining Elite Status with airline or hotel is a huge draw for those who have loyalty and fly or lodge regularly with the same company.
 Hotel perks can include free room upgrades, early check-in, late check-out, and breakfast and dining credits.
 Airline status can include lounge access, free seat upgrades, complimentary drinks and snacks, early boarding and free checked bags.
-The only drawback to these hotel or airline-specific credit cards is that the points cannot transfer to any other point system so ensure that you are committed to booking the majority of your travel with these brands.
-The Points Guy does a great review of credit cards for elite status here.
+The only drawback to these hotel or airline-specific credit cards is that the points cannot transfer outside of that specific chain or airline, so if you choose to go this route only do so if you tend to book the majority of your travel within that particular brands.
+If you are the type of traveler who prefers to book the cheapest seats on whichever airline or likes to try out boutique hotels, it would not be wise to silo yourself to a co-branded credit card.
+The Points Guy does a great review of credit cards for various elite statuses here.

 Doing an audit of your spending habits is one of the most important parts of choosing the credit card that will be most beneficial to you.

-I recommend doing a review of banking and credit card statements to get a general breakdown of how much money is typically spent on categories like groceries, dining out/delivery, rent, gas, business expenses (shipping, advertising, etc.) travel expenses, and clump the expenses outside those main categories together such as medical expenses, phone bills, utilities, pet care, and car maintenance.
+I recommend doing a review of bank and credit card statements to get a general breakdown of how much money is typically spent on categories like groceries, dining out/delivery, rent, gas, business expenses (shipping, advertising, etc.) travel expenses, and clump the expenses outside those main categories together such as medical expenses, phone bills, utilities, pet care, car maintenance, etc.

 Some credit cards offer end-of-year or monthly breakdowns of your spending categories which can be very helpful.
-Otherwise, take notes on the areas of your life where you tend to spend the most money as this will be helpful in helping pinpoint credit cards that will be most beneficial.
+Otherwise, take note on the areas of your life where you tend to spend the most money as this will be helpful in pinpointing credit cards that will be best optimized for your lifestyle and spending habits.

 How many cards are you interested in getting?